CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   BGP global configuration.

-### Atrributes
+### Attributes

-  graceful-restart     BGP Graceful restart global configuration. convergence-wait     BGP Graceful restart global configuration. enable               Turn the feature 'on' or 'off'.
-The default is 'off'. autonomous-system    ASN for all VRFs, if a single AS is in use.
-If "none",
+  graceful-restart     BGP Graceful restart global configuration.

+  convergence-wait     BGP Graceful restart global configuration.

+  enable               Turn the feature 'on' or 'off'.
+The default is 'off'.

+  autonomous-system    ASN for all VRFs, if a single AS is in use.
+If "none", then ASN must be set for every VRF.
+This is the default.

-                       then ASN must be set for every VRF.
-This is the default. graceful-shutdown    Graceful shutdown enable will initiate the GSHUT community to be announced to all EBGP peers in all instances and low LOCAL_PREF to all IBGP peers in all instances. policy-update-timer  Wait time in seconds before processing updates to policies to ensure that a series of changes are processed together. router-id            BGP router-id for all VRFs, if a common one is used.
+  graceful-shutdown    Graceful shutdown enable will initiate the GSHUT community to be announced to all EBGP peers in all instances and low LOCAL_PREF to all IBGP peers in all instances.

+  policy-update-timer  Wait time in seconds before processing updates to policies to ensure that a series of changes are processed together.

+  router-id            BGP router-id for all VRFs, if a common one is used.
 If "none", then router-id must be set for every VRF.
-This is the default. wait-for-install     bgp waits for routes to be installed into kernel/asic before advertising
+This is the default.

+  wait-for-install     bgp waits for routes to be installed into kernel/asic before advertising

 ## nv set router bgp graceful-restart

 ### Usage